Boy dies after electric shock at Blackpool hotel – police

 A 10-year-old boy has died after he received an electric shock at a Blackpool hotel, police said.

-The youngster was found unresponsive at about 10.39pm on Sunday at a hotel on the Promenade in Blackpool.
+The youngster was found unresponsive at about 10.39pm on Sunday at Tiffany’s Hotel on the Promenade in Blackpool.

 He died on Thursday, a Lancashire Police spokesman said.